lydiaYchen/Simulation24Fall/README.md

 ### Final exam
 The exact date (late January and early October) and place will be announced later.

-This account for 85 % of the final grade
+This account for 85 % of the final grade.

 ##  7. <a name='Detailedschedule'></a>Detailed schedule